Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 #### Throughput and Latency

 Throughput is measured in megasamples transferred per second (MSPS).
 Latency is defined as the time between the first sample being sent by the data mover into the `fft_rows` function in the `fft_2d_0` kernel and the first sample from the `fft_cols` function in the `fft_2d_0` kernel being received by the data mover.
 It is measured by viewing the runtime generated trace texts using `vitis_analyzer`.
-The steps to measure throughput and latency are listed below:
+The steps to measure throughput and latency are listed as follows:

 1. Compile the design using `EN_TRACE=1`.
 It automatically includes a `xrt.ini` file while packaging, which comprises the following: